acadTags/Automated-Social-Annotation/README.md

 * ./cache_vocabulary_label_pik stores the cached .pik files about vocabularies and labels

 # Quick Start
-The files under ./dataset and ./knowledge_bases can be downloaded from [will update the link].
-For data format, see the [dataset folder](https://github.com/acadTags/Automated-Social-Annotation/tree/master/datasets).
+The files under ./dataset, ./embeddings and ./knowledge_bases can be downloaded from [will update the link].
+For the format of dataset, embeddings or knowledge bases, see the ```readme.md``` file in the corresponding folder.

 To train with the bibsonomy dataset
 ```